cosmos72/schemesh/doc/shell/redirect.md

 Note: redirections are applied in order, thus later redirections (or later calls to `(sh-redirect)`) can overwrite earlier ones.

-### Access redirected ports from a Scheme job
+### Access redirected ports or file descriptors

 As described in the main [README.md](../../README.md#scheme-jobs), Scheme jobs are wrappers around arbitrary Scheme code and are treated as jobs:<br/>
-their file descriptors can be redirected with the usual shell syntax, they can be stopped and resumed, they can be used in a pipeline, etc.
+their file descriptors can be redirected with the usual shell syntax, or with the functions above.<br/>
+They can be stopped and resumed, they can be used in a pipeline, etc.<br/>

 The syntax for creating a Scheme jobs is trivial: just prefix `$` to any parenthesized Scheme expression or declaration.
 Examples:
 ```lisp